VsevolodSauta/jobpool/backend.md

 - `ctx` is a valid context
 - `jobID` is non-empty
 - Job exists in storage
+- Job is in a valid state for transition: `RUNNING`, `CANCELLING`, or `UNKNOWN_RETRY`

 **Postconditions**:
-- If job exists:
+- If job exists and in valid state:
   - Job status becomes `UNKNOWN_STOPPED`
   - `ErrorMessage` field set
   - `FinalizedAt` timestamp set to current time (if not already set)
   - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - Returns `freedAssigneeIDs` map:
-    - Empty map if job was not assigned to an assignee
+    - Empty map if job was not assigned to an assignee or was in `UNKNOWN_RETRY` state
-    - Contains `assignee_id` with count=1 if job was assigned
+    - Contains `assignee_id` with count=1 if job was assigned and in `RUNNING` or `CANCELLING` state
-- If job not found:
+- If job not found or invalid state:
   - Returns error

 **Observable Effects**:
 - Job no longer eligible for scheduling (terminal state)
-- Capacity is freed for the assignee (if job was assigned)
+- Capacity is freed for the assignee (if job was assigned and in RUNNING or CANCELLING state)

 **Valid State Transitions**:
 - `CANCELLING → UNKNOWN_STOPPED`: Cancellation timeout or job unknown to worker